 Tonight's Financial Forecast: Dark

 Robb E. over at Boomer and Echo points out what I have noticed, Indexers Are Terrible At Indexing, with some examples from the Canadian Couch Potato.
-Everyone worries about the ups and downs of the market, not all of us have the luxury of Preet where we can say, I am an Indexer, I don’t Care What the Market did Today.
-Blessed by the Potato has a good old-fashioned rant with The Big Short and Canada’s Housing Bubble, where he calls out experts about the Housing Bubble in Canada.
+Everyone worries about the ups and downs of the market, not all of us have the luxury of Preet where we can say, I am an Indexer, I don't Care What the Market did Today.
+Blessed by the Potato has a good old-fashioned rant with The Big Short and Canada's Housing Bubble.
+He calls out experts about the Housing Bubble in Canada.

 For senior citizens like me, sometimes we need hints about things and Mark from My Own Advisor has a good set of them with 12 signs you can retire now (or you need to wait).
 Don't keep working if your pension is max'ed out in term (max period of work).
 Should you "go for the gusto" or work hard so you can stop working hard sooner?
 Speaking of retirement Million Dollar Journey wonders about Early Retirement on Non-Eligible Dividend Income, an interesting follow on to their previous discussions about retiring with Tax Eligible Dividend Income.